-I enjoyed the touches of wry humour and Christmas festivities including Hirsch’s role as a horse-riding Santa.
+I enjoyed the touches of wry humour and Christmas festivities including Hirsch’s role as Santa.
 The book title comes from “In the end he found three generic snowscapes with the single word Peace inside.
 That’s all a cop wants at Christmas, he thought.”
 If only he could be warned of what’s to come…

 Certain people seem to think Hirsch bungles everything he touches.
 Well, he does bungle a couple of things and gets hauled in to explain, but when it comes to detective work he has a keen eye.
 Hirsch knows that nothing is random, everything means something.